- Guide: What is a learning question

 STEP 06: TAKE ACTION

-Reflect on your data to draw insights and action.
+Reflect on your data to draw insights and develop an action plan.

 Emerging with Clarity will introduce you to the UpMetrics impact analytics platform.
 Uploading your own data, UpMetrics will allow you to visualize answers to your organization’s most pressing questions.
 You can also track ongoing progress towards your organization’s goals and see updates in real time.